You feel cold all the time

 You’re always applying lip balm

 If you apply lip balm constantly, it’s possible that you have an underlying health condition.
 A deficiency of vitamin A or E can cause dry, chapped lips.
-It’s a good idea to consult your doctor for some lab tests and then make a few dietary changes to ensure that you’re getting the nutrients you need.

 You’re craving salt

-People experience a variety of strange cravings, including for salt.
-One unusual craving that could indicate a serious medical problem is a desire to eat large amounts of salt.
 One disease associated with this craving is Addison’s disease, an autoimmune disorder where the adrenal glands do not produce enough natural hormones.
 If something doesn’t feel right, don’t hesitate to ask your doctor if tests are necessary.

 Your eyes are frequently bloodshot

 If your eyes are red and irritated after a night out, it’s probably just because you’ve been rubbing them.
-But if they’re constantly bloodshot, that could be a sign of conjunctivitis.
+But if they’re constantly bloodshot, that could be a sign of conjunctivitis, more commonly known as pink eye.
 It’s caused by a virus that passes through the air or by touching an infected person.
-Conjunctivitis is highly contagious, so see a doctor as soon as possible to get antibiotic eye drops.

 You’ve noticed a black line on your fingernails

 If you notice a dark spot or line under one of your nails, it’s possible that you have a type of skin cancer called acral lentiginous melanoma (ALM).
-Acral lentiginous melanoma typically appears in places that are exposed to the sun, such as under your fingernails or on the palms of your hands, and is most common in African Americans or people with Asian heritage.
+Acral lentiginous melanoma typically appears in places that are exposed to the sun, such as under your fingernails or on the palms of your hands.

 Your cough won’t disappear